wyieborn/Movie-Recommendation/README.md

 # Movie-Recommendation
-Movie Recommendation using Collaborative Filtering and Redis.
+Movie Recommendation using Collaborative Filtering, Redis and Docker.